immjolnir/drive/docs/c++0trivial_type.md

 };
 ```
 Derived would also be standard-layout if Base had the data members and Derived had only member functions.

+Please note that at this point, we talk about the layout in the memory and the interoperability with C. What you do not see in the definition above is that a standard-layout class could have special members.
+They do not change the memory layout.
+Special members only help to initialize an object.
+Despite that C has no special members, we can have them in C++ in a standard-layout type because it is just about the layout, nothing else.

 ## POD types